Show Absenteeism the Back Door

 Daily team stand-ups via video give everyone a chance to update everybody else on yesterday’s accomplishments, today’s priorities, and tomorrow’s plans.
 It gives teams a chance to see one another, to share ideas, to collaborate, to say “hi”.
 And it becomes an intrinsic part of a bigger employee voice strategy that gives people a chance to be heard.

-Regular one-on-ones reinforce this human-centred approach.
-Let’s remember though, a monthly one-on-one might have sufficed when people worked in the office and could pop-in for quick guidance.
+Regular one-on-one Sync-Ups reinforce this human-centered approach.
+Let’s remember though, sporadic Sync-Ups might have sufficed when people worked in the office and could pop-in for quick guidance.
 But under a work-from-home model, a manager’s ability to strengthen relationships takes more time and effort.
 Asking individual team members what frequency works best for them shows genuine and engaging curiosity.
 This sort of action-oriented inclusivity speaks volumes about a leader’s commitment to their team and the organization’s commitment to its workforce.

 At the same time, ground rules keep everyone grounded and on the same track.
 That’s where frequent pulse surveying has a role.
 Solicit input.
 After all, statistics are clear: an employee’s emotional connection to their organization deepens when they feel involved.

 Should working hours be set in stone?
 Or personalized?
 What suggestions are out there so that everyone can commit to a schedule that delivers a level of structure and accessibility while offering flexibility?